Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Background

 \section{Background}

 In this section we provide an overview of a number of relevant algorithms.
-The methods we discuss in this section are standard, and for mathematical simplicity, we define them by their optimality conditions rather than algorithmically (all of our bounds assume exact arithmetic); eee \cite[etc.]{greenbaum_97,saad_03,meurant_06} for comprehensive treatments of these methods.
+The methods we discuss in this section are standard, and for mathematical simplicity, we define them by their optimality conditions rather than algorithmically (all of our bounds assume exact arithmetic); see e.g., \cite{greenbaum_97,saad_03,meurant_06} for comprehensive treatments of these methods.